sterlingbeason/coinmarketcap-professional/README.md

+This repository has been archived.
+Alternatives to CoinMarketCap API have emerged that are cheaper and **free** for cryptocurrency hobbyists.

 # Welcome to coinmarketcap-professional v0.0.1
 This is an unofficial Python wrapper for the CoinMarketCap Professional API v1.
 I am in no way affiliated with CoinMarketCap, use at your own risk.